-- 1. Submit a completed Alternate Media Textbook Request each quarter immediately after course registration is completed.
-This request may be submitted through the Alternate Media and Additional Materials Request service submission link.
+- Submit a completed Alternate Media Textbook Request each term immediately after course registration is completed.
+This request may be submitted through the Alternate Media and Additional Materials Request submission link.
 The standard production timeline is six (6) weeks following the student request. - 2.
-Submit course materials as soon as available. - 3.
-Submit course syllabi for all courses each quarter.

-- 4. Submit textbooks when requested by SSD.
-Timely submission will ensure faster delivery of alternate media. - 5.
-Check CSUSB email regularly for alternate media communication. - 6.
-Contact SSD immediately regarding changes in course registration. - 7.
-Sign the Alternate Media Copyright Agreement prior to release of alternate media.
+Submit a completed Additional Materials Request and course materials as soon as available. - 3.
+Submit textbooks when requested by SSD.
+Timely submission will ensure faster delivery of alternate media. - 4.
+SSD communicates with students regarding the status of their requests via their CSUSB email accounts.
+Thus, it is important that students waiting for Alternate Media Production check their Coyote email account regularly.